PMDev483/cs-azure-integration-bicep/README.md

 #### Remediate Azure Policy Assignment

-To enable indicators of attack (IOAs) for all the already existing subscriptions, you must remediate the **cs-ioa-assignment** Azure policy assignment manually.
+To enable indicators of attack (IOAs) for all the already existing subscriptions on Azure, you must remediate the **CrowdStrike IOA** Azure policy assignment manually.

 1. In the Azure portal, navigate to **Management Groups** and select the tenant root group.
 2. Go to **Governance** > **Policy** and select **Authoring** > **Assignments**.